-Harvard University is offering a free online course on the history of cities and the many aspects of urban development.
+A Harvard free online course is offered by the university on the history of cities and the many aspects of urban development.
 “CitiesX: The Past, Present and Future of Urban Life” gives city-dwellers, history buffs, and urban planners the opportunity to learn from Harvard professor Ed Glaeser, a leading economist.

 You’ll get a deeper understanding of what urbanism looks like around the world, a historical perspective on the rise of cities throughout the world, the role local and national governments play in developing and distorting cities, and the cultural contributions cities make to how we live, love, and learn.

 The Harvard free online course includes a historical exploration of cities: how urban centres like ancient Rome resulted from the consolidation of imperial power, how cities like Sao Paulo grew as important hotbeds of industry, and how cities like Seattle became hubs of technology and human capital.
 CitiesX will give a far-ranging look at the past, present and future of cities, with the aim of better understanding, appreciating and improving urban areas.
 More details about the course below.

 For the first time in human history, more than fifty percent of the world’s population lives in urban areas.
 Cities allow for the exchange of ideas and generate remarkable innovations in business, art, and ideas.
 Cities are also home to millions living in poverty.
 Urban living can provide a pathway to a better life, but that’s not always the case for many people around the world.

 CitiesX will give you a far-ranging look at the past, present and future of cities, with the aim of teaching you how to better understand, appreciate and improve urban areas.
 The course will explore key concepts of urban development by examining cities around the world, including London, Rio de Janiero, New York City, Shanghai, Mumbai, Kigali, and many more.